Ibrahim-Ola/airbnb-dashboard-python/README.md

 ## Using this code

-The easiest way to use this code by clonning this repository.
-To clone this repository type:
+The easiest way to use this code is by cloning this repository.
+To clone this repository, type:

 ```{none}
  https://github.com/Ibrahim-Ola/airbnb-dashboard-python.git